 As a psychologist who specializes in marriage counseling, I find it interesting to look at how American political parties, like argumentative spouses, have developed rigid negative views of each other.

-As a family therapist who works from a perspective of family systems theory, I find it interesting to look at how the Presidential candidates differ with in their views of how to give fair governance to all of America's citizens.
+Yes, the parties do differ in their views of how to give fair governance to all of America's citizens.

-Governor Romney by contrast starts from a conception of fair based on personal responsibility, that we each reap what we sow.
-Like a parent of adult children the ages of Governor Romney's adult sons, Romney expects his offspring/citizens to be mainly self-sufficient.
-He expects them to be able to make their own decisions about how to earn and how to spend their money, and assumes that they want to excerise their independence with minimal interference from him or his wife.
+Republicans by contrast start from a conception of fair based on personal responsibility, that we each reap what we sow and that we each are adults who can make most decisions for ourselves.
+Like a parent of adult children government in this view expects offspring/citizens to be mainly self-sufficient.
+It expects them to be able to make their own decisions about how to earn and how to spend their money, and assumes that they want to exercise their independence with minimal interference from their parents.

 One value that makes America great is that caring for others is part of the definition of fair for most of us.

 Fair goes beyond taking care of just myself.
 As the philospher Hillel once wrote, "If I am not for myself, who will be?
 And if I am for myself alone, what good am I?"

 Democrats might say that fair requires the government to redistribute the wealth of those who have earned and/or received exceptional good financial fortune.